nightmode/feri/docs/api/functions.md

 ```
 @param   {Object}    obj              Reusable object originally created by build.processOneBuild
-@param   {Function}  includeFunction  Function that will parse this particular type of file (sass, stylus, etc...) and return any paths to include files.
+@param   {Function}  includeFunction  Function that will parse this particular type of file (stylus for example) and return any paths to include files.
 @return  {Promise}                    Promise that returns a reusable object.
 ```